 SPED 4510 - Teaching Internship, Special Education

-Supervised teaching available only for those with at least one year of paid teaching experience in the major in which endorsement is sought.
+9 credit hours Supervised teaching available only for those with at least one year of paid teaching experience in the major in which endorsement is sought.
 Applicants must meet all prerequisites for student teaching in Special Education.
 Pass/Fail.